-using a hiddenSetId of 1, which is the number of the "ListInstancesResult" hidden set in GemStone/S 64 Bit v3.0.
+using a hiddenSetId of 1, which is the number of the "ListInstancesResult" hidden set in GemStone/S 64 Bit v3.1.
 This hidden set number is subject to change in new releases; to determine which hidden sets are in a particular release, use the GemStone Smalltalk method System Class >> HiddenSetSpecifiers.
+For more on hidden sets, see "Hidden Sets" on page 327.